 - Transferable Skills activities including Responsible Research and Ethics training

-- Attendance at CDT Annual Conference, Summer School, and other events/activities as requested by the CDT and outlined in the Terms and Conditions (for funded students) and the Student Handbook
+- Attendance at CDT Annual Conference, Summer School, and other events/activities as requested by the CDT and as outlined in the Terms and Conditions and the Student Handbook

 Taught optional modules